Athens Landmarks - 20 Famous Landmarks in Athens, Greece

 In a country where it is impossible to feel bored, this guide will share with you some of the most famous Athens landmarks that you must see when you visit the city.
 You should set aside at least two days in Athens to see as many Greek landmarks as you can.

-Before traveling to Athens, book your entrance tickets and tours ahead of time.
-We've pulled together top suggestions below.
+When visiting Athens, book your entrance tickets and tours before you go.
+See the short list of top suggestions below.

 20 Landmarks of Athens Greece